Concepción province, Peru

-Concepción Province is one of nine provinces in the Junín Region in central Peru.
+Concepción is one of nine provinces in the Junín Region in central Peru.
 Its capital is Concepción.

 Notable sites include "El convento de Santa Rosa de Ocopa", which contains a vast library and artefacts that were acquired from the first Spanish expeditions to the Peruvian Amazon rainforest.

 Geography

 The Huaytapallana mountain range traverses the province.

 Some of the highest peaks of the province are:

 Political division

 The province is divided into seventeen districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):